Admissions:

 For students and alumni:

-• Teamwork and development of transversal skills such as creativity, critical thinking, and problem-solving.
+• Development of transversal skills such as creativity, critical thinking, and problem‑solving.

 • Possibility of real implementation of the idea with financial and strategic support.